sbilo/OhGodADecode/README.md

-# OhGodADecode
+# OhGodAEncode
-Decodes an entire timing strap for an AMD VBIOS.
+Encodes an entire timing strap for an AMD VBIOS.